Grandfathering | Home Inspection | Building Code | Santa Clarita

-For example, within the city of Los Angeles, there a minimum requirements which must be fulfilled prior to selling your home.
+For example, within the city of Los Angeles, there minimum requirements that must be fulfilled prior to selling your home.
 In other words, the homeowner is obligated to improve these items before you close escrow.
 Although your home may have been built to an earlier standard, still, grandfathering will not apply here.

 - Water Conservation Devices

 - At least one operable window or door approved for emergency escape

 - Carbon Monoxide Detectors

 - Impact Glazing/Approved Film for sliding glass panels of sliding-type doors

 Despite what many believe, carbon monoxide detectors are not required in single-family homes to close an escrow, by state law.
 Carbon Monoxide alarms are not a precondition of the sale, unlike smoke alarms and water heater bracing.
 It’s merely treated as a transfer disclosure item.
 Take a look at the law…